 LIVE ONE-DAY WORKSHOP: VIRTUAL SESSION JULY 23.
 In this program, we explore the critically important change framework of tasks, relationships, and identities.
 We also examine how to have effective change management conversations and how to diagnose whether resistance to change is caused by thoughts, fears, or skill capacity.Thursday, January 7, 2021, Live Online Training (Online, WEB)

-This five-day program prepares new Green Belts to lead projects and contribute to improving services and manufacturing.
-Those who pass the exam, which is held on the final day, will receive Green Belt certification from the University of Kansas.
-Choose your way to learn: Face-to-Face on the KU Edwards Campus, live-online, or by online recordings.June 1-5, 2020
+This online program prepares new Green Belts to lead projects and contribute to improving services and manufacturing.
+Attendees will learn to apply the Six Sigma DMAIC model (define, measure, analyze, improve and control) for these improvement activities.
+Those who pass the exam will receive Green Belt certification from the University of Kansas.October 1, 2020 to November 19, 2020, Live Online Training (Online, WEB)

 Click here to be notified about the next scheduled program.

 The University of Kansas Edwards Campus Lifelong & Professional Education Regents Center 125 12600 Quivira Rd.
 Overland Park, KS 66213